-To produce social justice and environmental well-being at the same time that we are economically sustainable.
+Beneficial State Bank’s mission is to produce social justice and environmental well-being at the same time as being economically sustainable.

 A banking industry that is fair to the person with the least bargaining power; Provides access to financial services for all our communities, particularly the traditionally underserved; Results in the long-term prosperity of responsible consumers; Promotes financial system stability; and Contributes to the sustainability of the environmental commons.
-We call this vision beneficial banking.
+Beneficial State Bank calls this vision ‘beneficial banking’.

 Theory of Change

 Beneficial State Bank is a triple bottom-line financial institution that believes money should serve people, not the other way around.
-We institutionalized our values of trust, justice and empowerment by giving 100% of the economic rights of our bank to our foundation which is governed in the public interest and can only reinvest bank profits, when distributed, back into robust community living and the environment that sustains us all.
-We believe that a far better world isn’t only possible, it’s being built right now by inspired people everywhere.
-So we’re building a better future with our customers by building a better banking system: Beneficial Banking.
+The bank institutionalised its values of trust, justice and empowerment by giving 100% of the economic rights of the bank to its foundation, which is governed in the public interest and can only reinvest bank profits, when distributed, back into robust community living and the environment that sustains us all.
+Beneficial State Bank believes that a far better world isn’t only possible, it’s being built right now by inspired people everywhere.
+So the bank is building a better future with its customers by building a better banking system: Beneficial Banking.

-We offer our customers a new kind of bank and the tools they need to build something beautiful.
-Our commercial loans, transactional services and financial assistance are made to serve those who are creating a better world.
-The future we’re creating together will strengthen our local communities, improve quality of life for each of us, and be reflected in widespread gains in social equity and environmental renewal.
-Our ultimate goal is nothing short of changing the banking system by migrating deposit, equity and human capital to a better, beneficial bank model.
+Beneficial State Bank offers customers a new kind of bank and the tools they need to build something beautiful.
+The bank’s commercial loans, transactional services and financial assistance are made to serve those who are creating a better world.
+The future the bank is creating together will strengthen local communities, improve quality of life, and be reflected in widespread gains in social equity and environmental renewal.
+The bank’s ultimate goal is nothing short of changing the banking system by migrating deposit, equity and human capital to a better, beneficial bank model.

-In October 2013, One PacificCoast Bancorp completed a stock purchase transaction of 90% of Albina Community Bank, bringing a Portland-based community bank that has been investing in individuals, families, businesses, and local neighborhoods over 17 years, into our family.
+In October 2013, One PacificCoast Bancorp completed a stock purchase transaction of 90% of Albina Community Bank, bringing a Portland-based community bank that has been investing in individuals, families, businesses, and local neighborhoods over 17 years, into the bank’s family.

-In July 2014, One PacificCoast Bank rebranded to develop an identity that reflects our vision, mission and commitment to our triple bottom-line, rather than merely the geographical region we serve – Beneficial State Bank.
+In July 2014, One PacificCoast Bank rebranded to develop an identity that reflects the bank’s vision, mission and commitment to our triple bottom-line, rather than merely the geographical region served – Beneficial State Bank.

 Beneficial State Bank has a unique ownership structure.
 The economic rights of Beneficial State Bank are owned by Beneficial State Foundation.
-When profits of the Bank are distributed, they can only be distributed to the Foundation which is mandated to reinvest those proceeds back into the communities and the environment on which we all depend.
-This ownership model aligns our incentives with the triple bottom line and the values of our bank customers.
+When profits of the Bank are distributed, they can only be distributed to the Foundation, which is mandated to reinvest those proceeds back into the communities and the environment on which we all depend.
+This ownership model aligns the bank’s incentives with the triple bottom line and the values of the bank’s customers.

-Providing credit to constructive businesses and non-profits — especially those boosting entrepreneurial activity in inner cities, following and strengthening wellness models, or reconnecting vital rural/urban dependencies — is our main business.
+Providing credit to constructive businesses and non-profits — especially those boosting entrepreneurial activity in inner cities, following and strengthening wellness models, or reconnecting vital rural/urban dependencies — is the bank’s main business.
 Credit allows these beneficial activities to grow and scale.
-We also believe that a healthy environment is the only reliable foundation for economic prosperity.
-Finally, the Bank must be a catalyst for positive change in our communities by providing fair, transparent, and sustainable banking products and services as alternatives to more predatory practices that otherwise unwind the benefits of our lending practice.
+Beneficial State Bank also believes that a healthy environment is the only reliable foundation for economic prosperity.
+Finally, the bank must be a catalyst for positive change in its communities by providing fair, transparent, and sustainable banking products and services as alternatives to more predatory practices that otherwise unwind the benefits of lending practices.

-In addition to our commercial lending, we provide robust deposit services to our communities and transparent products such as values-aligned affinity credit cards, alternatives to predatory small-dollar loans, and incentivized savings programs.
+In addition to the bank’s commercial lending, Beneficial State Bank provides robust deposit services to its communities and transparent products such as values-aligned affinity credit cards, alternatives to predatory small-dollar loans, and incentivised savings programs.
 These services help individuals and families to build assets and to meet goals such as higher education, or the purchase of a home, automobile or business.